componego/urfave-cli-integration/README.md

     urfave_cli_integration.RunAndExit(application.New(), componego.ProductionMode)
 }
 ```
-This is necessary because the current integration may launch different [componego applications](https://github.com/componego/componego) depending on the command line arguments.
+This is necessary because the current integration may launch different [Componego applications](https://github.com/componego/componego) depending on the command-line arguments.

-Inside the application, you can access the [Urfave CLI](https://github.com/urfave/cli) context.
+You can access the [Urfave CLI](https://github.com/urfave/cli) context and modify any command options within the application.
-You can also modify any command options.
-For example, add a couple of required flags for the command line.
+For example, you can add a couple of required flags for the command line:

 #### application.go
 ```go